jarrettv/Mini-V/docs/BuildGuide.md

 ### X-carriage

 * Remove the supports from the magnet areas
-* Add the 0.5x0.25x0.125" SaCo magnets (10), they should be a tight firm fit with zero wiggle room
+* Add the 0.5x0.25x0.125" SmCo magnets (10), they should be a tight firm fit with zero wiggle room

 > [!NOTE]
 > Make sure the polarity of each set of magnets are attracting together, otherwise you'll get poor hold